What follows is the case for buying a Regulator Boat.

 What could buying a Regulator do for you?

 “Regulators are heavy.
 They have the power to push through seas.
-This makes for a smooth, dry ride in a boat that can handle rougher weather than other center consoles,” Zorn provides.
+This makes for a smooth, dry ride in a boat that can handle rougher weather than other center consoles,” Kusler provides.
 The dry weight of the 37 Regulator with triple outboards comes in at 19,300 pounds.

 “I am really excited about the new 37.
-It checks a lot of boxes—especially for West Coast anglers,” Zorn explains.
+It checks a lot of boxes—especially for West Coast anglers,” Kusler explains.
 “For one, it has a large in-deck fish box.
 It includes many other well-appointed fishing features as well.
 The 37 offers easy access to fuel tanks and the Seakeeper.
 It has under gunnel electric reel outlets and in-gunnel rod holders.
 Many things that used to be aftermarket addons are now coming standard.”

 The Regulator 37 is a much heralded combination of performance and innovation.